smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 </enum>
 ```

-This new type should contain display but also screen capabilities.
-The following sections are starting with screen capabilities, which is then used by display capabilities.
-At last, they are coming together in the system capability struct.
+This new type should contain display and screen capabilities.
+The following sections describe screen capabilities and the new display capabilities.
+Finally, both come together in the system capability struct.

 #### Struct `ScreenCapability`